Kenan Yıldız

-Kenan Yıldız (/tr/; born 4 May 2005) is a professional footballer who plays as a forward for club Juventus.
+Kenan Yıldız (/tr/; born 4 May 2005) is a professional footballer who plays as an attacking midfielder or winger for club Juventus.
 Born in Germany, he plays for the Turkey national team.
-He is considered one of the best young players in the world.

-Yıldız started playing football in Regensburg, his native city, after entering the Bayern Munich's youth set-up in 2012, ultimately reaching the U19s.
-In July 2022, after his contract with the Bavarians expired, he was signed by Juventus who assigned him to their U19s.
-He quickly broke into Juventus Next Gen and later into the first team, to which he was promoted in November 2023.
-Having emerged as a young prospect, he was awarded Juventus' number 10 jersey ahead of the 2024–25 season.
+Yıldız began his youth career with Bayern Munich and joined Juventus Next Gen in 2022.
+He was promoted to Juventus' first-team in November 2023 and won the Coppa Italia in 2024.

+In May 2026, Yıldız was named Serie A's Best Under-23 Player for the 2025–26 season, receiving the league's "Rising Star" award after scoring ten goals and providing six assists for Juventus in 33 league appearances.
+He had also won the league's Rising Star of the Month award twice during the campaign.

+Early life

+Kenan Yıldız was born in Regensburg, Germany, to his Turkish father Engin Yıldız and his German mother Beate Hackl.

 Club career

 Youth career

-Yıldız was born in Regensburg, Germany, to his Turkish father Engin Yıldız and his German mother Beate Hackl.
 He began playing football at the youth academies of Sallern Regensburg and Jahn Regensburg.
 He joined the youth academy of Bayern Munich in 2012 at the age of 7, and worked his way up their youth categories, often acting as captain and eventually becoming a mainstay of their U19s.
 In his final year with the Bayern U19s in the 2021–22 season, Yıldız contributed six goals and eight assists in 20 matches.

 Yıldız's contract with Bayern Munich expired in July 2022, and the club confirmed that they were unable to re-sign him.
 Barcelona and Juventus competed for his signing as he became a free agent.
 On 12 July, Juventus confirmed the signing of Yıldız.
 In September, he was included among the best 60 players born in 2005 by English newspaper The Guardian.

 After playing with the U19s, on 16 December, Yıldız was first called up to Juventus Next Gen—the reserve team of Juventus—for the match against Virtus Verona set to be played the following day.
 In that match, he was sent on as a substitute by coach Massimo Brambilla in the 61st minute to make his professional debut; the team lost 3–0.
 On 23 September 2023, he scored his first goal in professional football with a long-distance shot to open an away match against Ancona won 2–1.